Synthetic Controls with Multiple Outcomes: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

-In this section, we conduct Monte Carlo simulations to compare the multiple-outcome SC method and the conventional single-outcome SC method.

-We fix the number of post-treatment periods at 1, and the number of units at 30, with a single treated unit and 29 control units.
+We conduct Monte Carlo simulations to compare the multiple-outcome SC method and the conventional single-outcome SC method.
+The number of post-treatment periods is fixed at 1, and the number of units at 30, with a single treated unit and 29 control units.
 The treatment effect is set to 0, so that the treated potential outcomes are the same with the untreated potential outcomes.\footnote{The zero treatment effect is set to investigate the size of the test.
-It does not affect the bias and the standard derivation of the SC estimator.} The data generating process (DGP) is as follows:
+It does not affect the bias and the standard deviation of the SC estimator.} The data generating process (DGP) is as follows:

 where $\boldsymbol{Z}_i$ is the vector of 2 observed predictors and $\boldsymbol{\mu}_i$ is the vector of 4 unobserved predictors.
 The observed and unobserved predictors, $\boldsymbol{Z}_i$ and $\boldsymbol{\mu}_i$, are drawn independently from the uniform distribution $U[-1,1]$ for the control units, and $U[-d,d]$ with $d\in[0,1]$ for the treated unit.
 When $d=1$, the treated unit is equally likely to obtain extreme values in the outcomes as the control units.
 When $d$ is smaller, the treated unit is more likely to be in the convex hull of the control units, and thus have better pre-treatment fits.